kasungayan/LSTMMSNet/README.md

 Set the `PYTHONPATH` env variable of the system.
 Append absolute paths of both the project root directory and the directory of the `external_packages/cocob_optimizer` into the `PYTHONPATH`

+## Preprocessing the Data ##

 For R scripts (under src/LSTM-Preprocessing-Scripts), make sure to set the working directory to the project root folder.
+As an example, *solar_train.txt* file is hardcoded in the scripts.
+The current source code supports for comma seperated data input, however this can be easily adjustable for other delimiters.